-- Attend meetings to discuss their progress and outcomes - Prepare a presentation, written statement, video, drawing, etc. - Discuss their views with a member of staff who can act as a representative during the meeting - Complete a survey and this is continually updated and takes into account the need of everybody in school.
+- Attend meetings to discuss their progress and outcomes - Prepare a presentation, written statement, video, drawing, etc. - Discuss their views with a member of staff who can act as a representative during the meeting - Complete a survey

 7. How will the school adapt its teaching for my child?